mrinalpande/Space-Invaders/README.md

 	player.image = love.graphics.newImage('location')
 		This imports the image for the player in the game.
 Should be done in the love.load function so that the image is ready to go 			when it is in game.

+	player.fire_sound= love.audio.newSource('location')
+		This is the love function that helps to import the sounds for the game any sound can be added to the game with this function.
+		The sound function is initialized in the love.load() function so as to avoid memory leaks in the game.
+It should not be used 			in a loop as it will initialize the sound again and again making the game heavy.

 Section 1.1.1

 	player.fire = function()